ssaket/eye-tracking-methods/README.md

   - Read relevant chapter in Holmqvist et al. (if any).
   - Given a python function for calculating the dissimilarity of two scanpaths, perform some simple scanpath analysis.

-### Week 12 (Jan 19): Computational models of eye movements in scene viewing
+### Week 13 (Jan 26): Computational models of eye movements in scene viewing and reading
-Presenter: Bene
+Presenter: Bene, Titus
   - SceneWalk
   - Deepgaze

-**Homework:**
-  - Read relevant chapter in Holmqvist et al.

-### Week 13 (Jan 26): Computational models of eye movements in reading
-Presenter: Titus
+  - Some reading model

 **Homework:**
   - Read relevant chapter in Holmqvist et al.